avipars/CS-Resources/_posts/2022-08-16-chrome-js-shortcuts.md

 - JS
 - Chrome
 - Bookmarklets
+- Shortcuts
 ---

 Chrome bookmarklets allow you to type javascript instead of a standard website url.

 We can use this to do some fun and useful things.
 Either make a new bookmark and in the URL field, type this in, or you should be able to copy and drag the text into the bookmark tab as well (you'll see a plus sign).
 You can run many (vanilla) JS functions and code within your bookmarklets, but there are some issues with escape characters and formatting.

 You can do most of these commands via chrome extensions or AutoHotKeys, but I prefer bookmarklets because they don't use nearly as much processing power as extensions, are only active once clicked, and are more privacy friendly.
 This means that you can run a script on a page with a single click, know what code is running and also can see what it logs via the console!

+WARNING: Always audit and review code before running it on your computer!

+Edited: July-16-2026

 <img src="{{ site.url }}{{ page.image }}" alt="Dall-e javascript interpretation Image" width="500" />

-Picture is from searching "JavaScript" in Dall-E
+The picture is from searching "JavaScript" in Dall-E

-## Wayback Machine and site archive:
+## Wayback Machine

+Note: Some domains are excluded from the service and some archived webpages will not render properly

-* Find old version of page:
+* Find archived version of a webpage:

  ```js
 javascript: